Ken Oringer: Career

 His first job after graduation was at River Café in New York, followed by a pastry chef position at Al Forno in Providence, Rhode Island and as sous chef under Jean-Georges Vongerichten at the Marquis de Lafayette in Boston.
 Next, he briefly operated Terra Ristorante Italiano, founded by restaurateur Paul Ardaji in Greenwich, Connecticut, which won three stars from The NY Times.

 In 1992, Oringer moved to San Francisco and became chef de cuisine at Silks in the Mandarin Oriental Hotel.
 Conde' Nast Traveler magazine listed Silks as "one of the top 20 restaurants in America."
 Raves followed in Gourmet.

 In 1995, Oringer returned to Boston, and won praise for his work at Tosca in suburban Hingham.
-Within a year, the restaurant was dubbed "Best on the South Shore," and Ken was profiled on CNN.
+Within a year, the restaurant was dubbed "Best on the South Shore," and Oringer was profiled on CNN.
 In 1997, he opened Clio in Boston's Eliot Hotel.
 Clio has been a Gourmet magazine Top Table.
 Oringer has also appeared on several Food Network shows, as guest, cook and winning contestant.
 Clio was closed in 2015.

-He also worked as a pastry chef at Al Forno.

 Other restaurants include the Japanese-fusion restaurant, Uni - which was expanded, taking over the space formerly occupied by Clio, tapas restaurant Toro, Mexican taqueria La Verdad, and the enoteca Coppa, organic restaurant Earth at Hidden Pond opened in Kennebunkport, in 2011, and a second Toro outpost in New York.

 In 2016, Oringer and his partner Jamie Bissonnette opened up a "global tapas" restaurant, called Little Donkey, in Cambridge, Massachusetts.